gamaliel-ai/gamaliel-prompts/README.md

 ## Why Transparency?

 Just as open source builds trust in software, we believe open prompts and theological guidelines build trust in AI-powered biblical study.
 All system instructions, prompt templates, and theological perspectives are public, so that scholars, theologians, and the community can audit, improve, and verify the system's biblical fidelity and theological soundness.
-In addition, users can audit any question they ask in Gamaliel to see the precise input, tool results, output, and model used to generate their answer.
+In addition, users will be able to audit any question they ask in Gamaliel to see the precise input, tool results, output, and model used to generate their answer.

 ## Repository Structure

 Gamaliel prompts are customized and composed from various sources, all of which are provided in this open source repository:

-- `templates/` — [Jinja2](https://jinja.palletsprojects.com/en/stable/) prompt templates that are used to generate instructions (system prompts) and input (user prompts) for the the Gamaliel agents that power the system.
+- `templates/` — [Jinja](https://jinja.palletsprojects.com/en/stable/) prompt templates that are used to generate instructions (system prompts) and input (user prompts) for the the Gamaliel agents that power the system.
 See [templates/README.md](templates/README.md) for details.
 - `profiles/` — User profile YAMLs that shape the AI's tone, depth, and approach for different audiences.
 See [profiles/README.md](profiles/README.md) for details.
 - `theologies/` — Theological guidelines (YAML) for denominational and doctrinal perspectives.
 See [theologies/README.md](theologies/README.md) for details.
-- `partners/` — Partner-specific configurations and customizations for organizations who want to customize gamaliel for their customers, congregation or users.
+- `partners/` — Partner-specific configurations and customizations for ministires, churches or organizations who want to customize Gamaliel for their congregation or users.
 See [partners/README.md](partners/README.md) for details.
 Any Christian organization can create a partner profile so long as it conforms with the Gamaliel theological [Guardrails](guardrails.md).
 For an example of a partner site on Gamaliel, see [groundwire.gamaliel.ai](https://groundwire.gamaliel.ai)

 ## Contributing